TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Warning: still largely untested, unknown how replaying the story missions affect things.

 Cutscenes:

 Use current soldier in cutscenes instead of snake.

 Disable Mother Base cutscenes - Disables some arrive at motherbase cutscenes that cause infinite loading screens on some saves.
 This bug also occurs on unmodified games.
 If you have a save already stuck in this state (already at the MB loading screen) try my seperate 'MB loading screen fix' mod.

 Play selected mother base cutscene - Can choose from many of the mother base cutscenes that play on returning.
 Requires the setting 'MB cutscene play mode' to be set to 'Play selected'

+'Show assets Menu' in Mother base Menu:

+Show mother base assets - Big Boss posters, Nuke Elimination Monument, Sahelanthropus, Eli (in theory, haven't actually seen him though), Code Talker (the game doesn't animate or have collision for him).

+Don't lock goal doors - useless unless you like swishing doors.

+Don't disable Ocelot after cutscenes - with this you can leave Occelot on MB in person after some cutscenes.

 Patchups:

 Unlock playable avatar - unlock avatar before mission 46

+Return Quiet - instanly runs same code as the Reunion mission 11 replay.

+Start Offline - Start the game in offline mode, this also removes the connect option from the pause menu.

 Retail Bug fixes:

 Enemies Revenge system level for Fulton was fulton was 0 low, 1 blank, 2 high, now 0 blank 1 low 2 high.

 By design I try to keep the initial install to all regular game settings and only changed via infinite heavens in-game mod menu.
 All settings are reset to off on doing a FOB mission.
 But I suggest you play offline while the mod is installed.
 Snakebite mod manager allows easy toggling of mods.